lmccart/itp-critical-apis/README.md

 # Evaluation

 Grades will be determined according to the following breakdown:
-* Project 1 25%
-* Project 2 25%
+* Final project proposal 20%
-* Final Project 25%
+* Final Project 40%
-* Participation and attendance 25%
+* Participation and attendance 40%

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".